 On the flip side, anyone who limits themselves to a drink or two regularly probably has a long list of advantages.
 They are likely to be wealthier, better educated and more physically active, for example.

-In other words, “It’s not the moderate that’s healthy, it’s the moderate drinker,” says Aaron White, senior scientific advisor to the director at the National Institute on Alcohol Abuse and Alcoholism, who was not involved in the study.
+In other words, “It’s not the moderate drinking that’s healthy, it’s the moderate drinker,” says Aaron White, senior scientific advisor to the director at the National Institute on Alcohol Abuse and Alcoholism, who was not involved in the study.

 (Credit: Mooi Design/Shutterstock)